MurtadhaInit/dotfiles/Notes.md

 - Backup Automator scripts?
 Located in ~/Library/Services e.g. Open in VSCode

-- a function "docker-cleanup" that stops and removes all containers and removes all images?

-- Use Ansible instead of Dotbot?

 - Find a way to have a "reserved" Python version (potentially with pyenv) for applications that depend on it like pipx.

 - Periodically backup Zotero data folder with Git?

 - A backup solution for larger directories that shouldn't be committed to `.dotfiles` (e.g. the Projects directory).
 A cloud solution?

-- Backup all Apps settings in the form of plist files?
-Those mostly located in ~/Library/Preferences

-- Export an environment variable for $(brew --prefix) and replace it everywhere in zsh dotfiles to avoid evaluating it everywhere.

-- Save iStat Menus settings

 - Backup .gitkraken folder.

-- Think about what step of the installation requires restarting the shell to load the relevant rc files (exec $SHELL).

-- brew tap oven-sh/bun

-  - brew install bun

 - To use touch ID for sudo instead of supplying the password: